nocwang/publications/README.md

 ## Conference & Workshop

-Convergence of Parameter Estimates for Regularized Mixed Linear Regression Models, under review.
+Convergence of Parameter Estimates for Regularized Mixed Linear Regression Models, IEEE 58th Conference on Decision and Control,2019.

 Prescriptive Cluster-Dependent Support Vector Machines with an Application to Reducing Hospital Readmissions, IEEE European Control Conference, 2019.